larrykoubiak/npp-plugins/MultiClipboard/readme.txt

 11. When pasting all items, add option to paste them in reverse order
 12. When pasting all items, add option to add newline character between items
 13. Added toolbar button to show MultiClipboard options dialog
-14. Make items in listbox of MultiClip Viewer draggable.
-    Drag within listbox to rearrange, drag onto editor to insert text
+14. Make items in listbox of MultiClip Viewer draggable onto editor to insert text
 15. Remembers whether the clipboard item is a column mode selection and paste it accordingly.
     Requires Notepad++ 5.5 for rectangular selection to work properly.